hot300c/DOC_PROMPT/LOAN/JDL/README_JDL.md

 # LOAN Notification JDL

-This folder contains a JHipster JDL to generate a backend monolith for the LOAN notification and reminder features.
+This folder contains a JHipster JDL to generate a backend monolith for the LOAN notification and reminder features, including comprehensive LeadApplication and LoanApplication management.
 The frontend is developed separately, so generation skips the client code.

 ## Sources Analyzed